charcoalphp/charcoal/packages/app/docs/components.md

 #### Custom Templates

-Creating custom templates is probably the most common thing to do for a `charcoal-app` project.
+Creating custom templates is probably the most common thing to do for a Charcoal project.
 There are 3 steps involved:

 1. Set up the template route
 2. Write the template controller